 This will be an interactive tutorial so you can follow along!

-This analysis looks at how your revenue/profits are influenced by other variables in your data.
+This analysis looks at overall revenue/profits and how they are influenced by other variables in the data.

 For example, you want to figure out how targeting a different customer demographic affects sales.
 Or you want to figure out whether offering multiple payment methods improves sales.

 Here's how to conduct a sales revenue analysis: